odessainc23/odessainc_development/blog/wp-content/plugins/wp-user-avatar/readme.txt

 = Multiple Payment Processors =

-Easily connect to Stripe (supports Stripe hosted checkout page and on-site payment form), PayPal, RazorPay, Paystack & Mollie to collect payments with our membership plugin.
-We are working on adding additional gateways (Square, PayStack, Mercado Pago) in the future.
+Easily connect to Stripe (supports Stripe-hosted checkout page and on-site payment form), PayPal, RazorPay, Paystack & Mollie to collect payments with our membership plugin.
+We are working on adding additional gateways in the future.

+Because we use the Stripe payment element, our integration gives your membership site visitors the option to pay using Apple Pay, Google Pay, Microsoft Pay as well as Stripe Link, ACH Direct Debit, Alipay, Bancontact, Bank transfers, BLIK, EPS, FPX, Giropay, iDEAL, Sofort, P24, Affirm, Afterpay, Clearpay, Klarna, CashApp Pay, GrabPay, WeChat Pay, SEPA debit, Bacs Direct Debit and more.

 = Powerful Payment Options =